epsilonlabs/trainbenchmark/docs/developer-guide.md

 ## Naming conventions

 **Note.** :notebook_with_decorative_cover: To avoid confusion between the different implementations, we decided to naming similar to the [Smurf Naming convention](http://blog.codinghorror.com/new-programming-jargon/) (see #21).
 For example, the classes in the EMF API implementation are named `EmfApiQueryPosLength`, `EmfApiQueryRouteSensor`, etc., while the classes in the VIATRA implementation are named `ViatraQueryPosLength`, `ViatraQueryRouteSensor`, etc. We found that relying on the package names to differentiate class names is error-prone and should be avoided.

+## Adding a new tool

+Create a new Gradle module in the trainbenchmark root.
+The name should follow the current naming convention:

+trainbenchmar-tool-\<toolName>

+Make sure the tool is added to the list of included modules in settings.gradle.